* Updated February 14, 2019

 - How to read your CCR (pdf)

-School Water Sampling
+Special Study: School Water Sampling

 DHEC coordinated with the Bamberg District Two school district to conduct water sampling for lead levels as requested at the community meeting which DHEC hosted on April 5, 2018.
 DHEC staff collected samples at Denmark-Olar Elementary School on April 12, 2018, and Denmark-Olar Middle School on April 19, 2018.

-DHEC Partnership Well Sampling Study
+Special Study: Partnership Well Sampling

-This study incorporated independent analysis of samples of untreated (raw) water and treated water collected at the well house of each of the four public wells: Cox Mill, Voorhees, Acacia Street, and West Voorhees.
+This study incorporated independent analysis of samples of untreated (raw) water and treated (disinfected) water collected at the well house of each of the four public wells: Cox Mill, Voorhees, Acacia Street, and West Voorhees.
 Each sample from each location was analyzed for pH, bacteria, chlorine residual, lead, iron, and manganese.

-Key Findings of the DHEC study were:
+Findings of the DHEC study were that:

-Well Sampling Reports:
+Partnership Well Sampling Reports:

 Any citizen who would like to share concerns about water quality and/or request sampling in his/her home is asked to contact our DHEC Regional Office in Orangeburg.